Faculty DirectoryMichael A. Peshkin

 IEEE Transactions On Neural Systems And Rehabilitation Engineering, 2011

 Eurohaptics Conf. on Haptic Interfaces for Virtual Environment and Teleoperator Systems, 2007

 IEEE Transactions on Haptics, 2008

 KineAssist: Design and Development of a Robotic Overground Gait and Balance Therapy Device

 Topics in Stroke Rehabilitation, 2008

 In the Classroom

-Professor Peshkin has been appointed Charles Deering McCormick Professor of Teaching Excellence, an all-University award.
+Professor Peshkin was named 2011 Charles Deering McCormick Professor of Teaching Excellence, an all-University award.